gniewomir/kabar/README.md

 Basic set of libraries I use to speed up WordPress development contained in a plugin.

 Documentation and examples are work in progress, so I advice against trying to use it right now.
-If you are more experienced than me (very probable), you probably have your own solution, and if not, spare youtself a frustration and wait for proper guide explaining how and why in that particular way.
+If you are more experienced than me (very probable), you probably have your own solution, and if not, spare youtself frustration and wait for proper guide explaining how and why things are done in that particular way.

-I will be happy seeing pull requests anyway.
+I will be happy seeing pull requests to development branch anyway.
 Coding standard Symfony2.

 ## What I wanted to accomplish